 - Head Toss and Hair Flick: Usually the first, used even by women with short hair

 - Wet Lips and Pouting, Mouth Open: women have more subcutaneous fat than men, including lips, which are used as a sign of femininity.
-Pouting increasing the lips’ size.
-Also the female genital lips are proportional to their lips, so it becomes a sexual mimicry.
-Aroused women have their lips, breasts and genitals become larger and redder because of blood circulation, so red lipsticks are very attractive
+Pouting increases the lips’ size.
+Also, the female genital lips are proportional to their lips, so it becomes a sexual mimicry.
+Aroused women have their lips, breasts, and genitals become larger and redder because of blood circulation, so red lipsticks are very attractive

-- Self Touching: our minds act our secret desires
+- Self Touching: our minds act on our secret desires

-- Limp Wrist: the Limp Wrist is a submission signals used only by women and gay men.
-In business situation should be avoided
+- Limp Wrist: the Limp Wrist is a submission signal used only by women and gay men.
+In business, the situation should be avoided

 - Exposed Wrists: especially simple to do for smoking women